 - What other brands are they drawn to?

-To help you get an even better idea about who your client’s clients are, it can help to build in-depth audience personas.
+To help you get an even better idea about your client's clients, it can help build in-depth audience personas.

 To build audience personas that help spur the creative process, answer all of the following questions about who you're trying to attract:

 - What cultural points of reference do they share?

 - What do they do at the weekend?